 Kaden, Tom, Stephen Jones, Rebecca Catto, and Fern Elsdon-Baker (2017).
 Knowledge as Explanandum: Disentangling Lay and Professional Perspectives on Science and Religion.
 Studies in Religion.
 Online first.

 Catto, Rebecca (2017).
 Islam in Europe and the Amman Message: Overview, Challenges and Potentials.
 In Muslim Identity in a Turbulent Age: Islamic Extremism and Western Islamophobia, edited by M. Hardy, F. Mughal and S. Markiewicz.
 London: Jessica Kingsley

 Eccles, Janet and Rebecca Catto (2017).
 The significance of sacred secular space in the formation of British atheist identities.
 In Materiality and the Study of Religion: The Stuff of the Sacred, edited by T. Hutchings and J. McKenzie.
 London and New York

 Davie, Grace, Rebecca Catto, and Linda Woodhead (2016).
 Secularism and Secularization.
 In Religions in the Modern World: Traditions and Transformations, edited by L. Woodhead, C. Partridge, and H. Kawanami.
 London and New York: Routledge, pp. 551-570.

-Currently I am Co-Principal Investigator on the £3.4 million ‘Science and Religion: Exploring the Spectrum, Global Perspectives' project funded by the Templeton Religion Trust.
-With my colleague Stephen Jones from the University of Birmingham, I am leading the qualitative research to be conducted in Argentina, Australia, Germany, Spain, and the US.
+2014 -2022 Co-Principal Investigator on the £3.4 million ‘Science and Religion: Exploring the Spectrum, Global Perspectives' project funded by the Templeton Religion Trust.